“Instructions for living a life. Pay attention. Be astonished. Tell about it.” ― Mary Oliver

 About Me

-After graduating from De Soto High School in 1997, I earned a B.S. in Human Ecology from the University of Wisconsin, then dedicated a year and a half to rebuilding efforts along the Mississippi Gulf Coast after Hurricane Katrina -- first as an AmeriCorps member in Biloxi, then as a team leader in Bay St. Louis.
+After graduating from De Soto High School in 1997, I attended the University of Wisconsin as a first generation college student, earning a B.S. in Human Ecology, with a focus on Community Leadership.
+I then dedicated a year and a half to rebuilding efforts along the Mississippi Gulf Coast after Hurricane Katrina—first as an AmeriCorps member in Biloxi, then as a team leader in Bay St. Louis.

-In 2008, I returned to Madison, where I began a two-decade career with the public school system and built an active, fulfilling life in the city.
-The COVID-19 pandemic marked a period of deep soul-searching and self-reflection, and ultimately, a change in course.
+In 2008, I returned to Madison, where I spent the next two decades working in the public school system and building a fulfilling life in the city.